ankitdani/MasterRobot/README.md

 # MasterRobot - An online Comic book store

-Displays a list of books and movies based on the books for the customer to buy.
+Thhe project displays a list of books and movies.
+A customer can order a list of items using a cart.

 Phase 1 - Schema design using Oracle - Complete